 The Program in Bioinformatics and Integrative Biology (BIB) was established in 2008 at the University of Massachusetts Medical School to address one of the most dynamic and central areas in biomedical research—the ever-increasing quantity of molecular information available to scientists.
 Rapidly accumulating data on DNA sequences, protein structures and complex signaling networks has created an unprecedented demand for new approaches and a new generation of interdisciplinary scientists.

 Zhiping Weng, PhD., Director of Program in Bioinformatics and Integrative Biology and Professor of Biochemistry and Molecular Pharmacology.
-In addition to Prof. Weng, Profs.
-Jeffrey Bailey, Manuel Garber, and Konstantin Zeldovich are on the BIB faculty, and the Program is actively recruiting additional faculty members.
+In addition to Professor Weng, Professors Jeffrey Bailey, Manuel Garber, Elinor Karlsson and Konstantin Zeldovich are on the BIB faculty, and the Program is actively recruiting additional faculty members.
 The faculty combines extensive expertise in mathematics, computer science, statistics and engineering to explore and understand biological systems through the application and development of computational tools.
 This exciting Program has one overriding goal: to educate talented and highly motivated women and men for leadership in the post-genomic era.

 Research in the Program includes integrative analysis of next-generation sequencing data for understanding the functional regions of genomes, comparative and evolutionary genomics, identification of structural polymorphisms in individual genomes, computational modeling of regulatory and metabolic networks, protein-protein docking, protein design, large scale modeling of biological systems, and computational studies of the genetics and epigenetics of cancer and neurological disorders.
 The Program creates an exciting, dynamic environment in which students learn from each other as well as from the faculty.
 It provides unique interdisciplinary training in the science, engineering, medicine and ethics of 21st century biology.